 As we already know, it is in an organization's best interest to hire and promote a multicultural and diverse workforce.
-It is also in our best interest to work with a variety of people as it enables us to develop skills working with people who may not be exactly like us.
-Although most people believe in fairness, sometimes people are still discriminated against at work.
+Sometimes though, people are still discriminated against at work.
 As a result, a federal agency has been established to ensure employees have a place to file complaints should they feel discriminated against.
-Should you feel you have been discriminated against at work, knowing these laws can benefit you in knowing who to turn to for help.
+This is the topic of Section 3.1 "Diversity and Multiculturalism".
+However, please note that each of these topics is discussed in Chapter 4 "Recruitment" as well, but they are also worth mentioning here.